Trichloroacetonitrile

 Trichloroacetonitrile is an organic compound with the formula CCl_{3}CN.
 It is a colourless liquid, although commercial samples often are brownish.
 It is used commercially as a precursor to the fungicide etridiazole.
 It is prepared by dehydration of trichloroacetamide.
 As a bifunctional compound, trichloroacetonitrile can react at both the trichloromethyl and the nitrile group.
 The electron-withdrawing effect of the trichloromethyl group activates the nitrile group for nucleophilic additions.
 The high reactivity makes trichloroacetonitrile a versatile reagent, but also causes its susceptibility towards hydrolysis.

 Synthesis

-The production of trichloroacetonitrile by dehydration of trichloroacetamide was first described in 1873 by L. Bisschopinck at the Katholieke Universiteit Leuven.
+The production of trichloroacetonitrile by dehydration of trichloroacetamide was first described in 1873 by L. Bisschopinck.

 Trichloroacetonitrile can be obtained by chlorination of acetonitrile on a zinc, copper and alkaline earth metal halide-impregnated activated carbon catalyst at 200–400 °C with a 54% yield.

 The high temperatures required by this process favours the formation of byproducts, such as tetrachloromethane.
 In contrast, the chlorination of acetonitrile saturated with hydrogen chloride leads to pure trichloroacetonitrile even at 50–80 °C in good yields.

 Like other halogenated acetonitriles, trichloroacetonitrile is produced from organic substances such as algae, humic acids and proteinaceous material in the disinfecting chlorination of water from natural sources.